 Owl and Badger don’t have regular jobs, as far as one can tell, though Owl does have an office in the town hall.
 The implication is that they have comfortable private incomes.
-But others are gainfully employed: Mr Hedgehog is a taxi driver, Mr Blackbird is a printer and Mr Beaver runs a boatyard.
+But others are gainfully employed: Mr Hedgehog is a taxi driver, Mr Blackbird is a printer, and Mr Beaver runs a boatyard.
 Good honest artisans, every man jack of ’em, the kind of chaps who take pride in their work and know their place.
-Rising up through the social scale we find Captain Rook, Mr Crow (a lawyer), Dr Eagle, the Rev Crested Grebe MA, Major-General Peregrine Falcon, and – the most elevated personage in Big Wood – Lady Peacock of the Manor House, Town Wharf.
+Rising up through the social scale we find Captain Rook, Mr Crow (a lawyer), Dr Eagle, the Rev Crested Grebe MA, Major-General Peregrine Falcon, and – the most elevated personage in the whole of Big Wood – Lady Peacock of the Manor House, Town Wharf.
 Social stratification is terribly important in this world.

 Gradually you realise that this isn’t The Wind in the Willows at all.
-It’s much, much closer to St Mary Mead, the sleepy village where Miss Marple lives (though obviously without all the killings).
-St Mary Mead lies somewhere in south-eastern England and Big Wood can’t be very far away.
+It’s much, much closer to St Mary Mead, the sleepy village where Miss Marple lives (though obviously without all the murders).
+St Mary Mead lies somewhere in south-eastern England, and Big Wood can’t be very far away.
 When the residents sing a hymn, it’s ‘Rock of Ages’; when they fly a flag, it’s the Union Jack; and when there’s a new wing of Town Wharf University to be opened, they invite the Queen herself to do the honours, it being Jubilee Week in 1977.

 (Actually, there is a Big Wood flag as well.
 It’s an oak tree on a white background, which makes one wonder whether there was an Uncle Bill fan lurking in David Cameron’s Conservative Party when it chose its new logo in 2006.)